dev-tch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - script 100-decimal_to_hexadecimal : Write a script that converts a number from base 10 to base 16 The number in base 10 is stored in the environment variable DECIMAL
 - script 101-rot13 : Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
 - script 102-odd : Write a script that prints every other line from the input, starting with the first line
+- script 103-water_and_stir : Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result
+WATER is in base water STIR is in base stir The result should be in base bestchol